berkaytrhn/berkaytrhn/README.md

 ### Test Page for Berkay👋

-- 🔭 I’m currently working on React-Flask Project
+- 🔭 I’m currently working on React-Flask/Spring Boot Project
 - 🌱 I’m currently learning Machine Learning Algorithms and Data Science
 - 👯 I’m looking to collaborate on "pass for now"
 - 🤔 I’m looking for help with "pass for now"